 Jennifer Stone Reveals Her Diagnosis Story

-Today, her biggest challenge in managing her Type 1 is stress — elevated stress levels in turn affect her blood sugar levels.
+Today, her biggest challenge in managing her type 1 is stress—elevated stress levels in turn affect her blood sugar levels.
 “You hear about stress affecting your body,” Stone says, “but when you see it, you actually believe it.”
-Having a CGM and insulin pump, along with a routine, helps her though — with workouts, diet and sleep.
+Having a continuous glucose monitor (CGM) and insulin pump, along with a routine, helps her though—with workouts, diet and sleep.
 “Sometimes it really sucks,” she says, “to be that disciplined, but when I slack, I see the effects.”

 She also talks about what it’s like to have hormones affect blood sugar levels, and that management can be especially difficult during her period.
 “So that’s great, dealing with periods, which already suck, and now crazy blood sugars.”
 But she laughs at this and takes it in stride.
 “My mom and I have a joke that if the sky is the wrong color of blue, my blood sugars will be affected.”

 It’s this positivity from Stone that is both affecting and admirable.
 Even when her actress friends steal her favorite low-snack, a fun-sized bag of Skittles, she adds a sense of levity to the situation with her humor.
 “I have to tell them, ‘I know you want to eat something sweet that doesn’t make you feel guilty, but come on—I need those!’
 There still is a lot to learn.”